 Transparency is at the heart of our outreach to the investment community.
-Those efforts were noticed in 2011, where Vestas was placed first on the Dow

-Jones 2011 Sustainability index.
-The stock market experts look at both Social, Economic, Environmental and Health & Safety initiatives to score listed industrial companies, and especially on the Environmental and Economic parameters Vestas scores high.
+The stock market experts look at Social, Economic, Environmental and Health & Safety initiatives to rate listed industrial companies.

 3. Employees

 Employees are Vestas' most important asset and we have a range of offerings aimed at them to ensure continuous learning and development as well as competitive benefits.